TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/LocalEditing.rst

       git push origin changes-in-cgl

+   This will push the change to your forked repository.

 9. Create Pull request

-   Now, in your browser, visit the forked repository in your Github workspace.
-Github will already make some suggestions for a Pull Request and will display your pushed branch as "Your recently pushed branches".
+   Now, in your browser, visit the forked repository in your `Github
+   <https://github.com/>`__ workspace.
+Github will already make
+   some suggestions for a pull request and will display your pushed branch as "Your recently pushed branches".

-   Now, click on the green button "Compare & pull request" and then "Create pull request".
+   Click on the green button "Compare & pull request" and then "Create pull request".

-10. You must now wait for someone to review and merge your Pull Request
+10. Wait for someone to review and merge your pull request

-   You will receive notifications about this to the email adress you used when registering for Github.
+You will receive notifications (email) about this.
+Once your change is merged, you can reload the page (which you fixed) in your browser.

+**Congratulations!
+You are now a contributor.
+Welcome and thank you!**

 More information